-Net Loss Per Common Share
+Net Income (Loss) Per Common Share

 The Company complies with accounting and disclosure requirements of FASB ASC Topic 260, "Earnings Per Share."
 The Company has two classes of shares, which are referred to as Class A common stock and Class B common stock.
 Income and losses are shared pro rata between the two classes of shares.
-Net loss per common share is calculated by dividing the net loss by the weighted average shares of common stock outstanding for the respective period.
+Net income (loss) per common share is calculated by dividing the net income (loss) by the weighted average shares of common stock outstanding for the respective period.

-The calculation of diluted net loss does not consider the effect of the warrants underlying the Units sold in the Initial Public Offering (including the consummation of the Overallotment) and the private placement warrants to purchase an aggregate of 15,675,000 shares of Class A common stock in the calculation of diluted loss per share, because their inclusion would be anti-dilutive under the treasury stock method.
-As a result, diluted net loss per share is the same as basic net loss per share for the three and six months ended June 30, 2022.
+The calculation of diluted net income (loss) does not consider the effect of the warrants underlying the Units sold in the Initial Public Offering (including the consummation of the Over-allotment) and the private placement warrants to purchase an aggregate of 15,675,000 shares of Class A common stock in the calculation of diluted income (loss) per share, because their exercise is contingent upon future events.
+As a result, diluted net income (loss) per share is the same as basic net income (loss) per share for the three and six months ended June 30, 2023 and 2022.
 Accretion associated with the redeemable Class A common stock is excluded from earnings per share as the redemption value approximates fair value.

-The table below presents a reconciliation of the numerator and denominator used to compute basic and diluted net loss per share of common stock:
+The table below presents a reconciliation of the numerator and denominator used to compute basic and diluted net income (loss) per share of common stock: